TentativeConvert/Calculations-with-Eschenburg-spaces/README.md

 **Task 1:** Find all Eschenburg spaces with `|r| ≤ R` for some given bound `R`.
 **Task 2:** Given a list of all such spaces, find all pairs on this list whose basic polynomial invariants agree.

-Task 1 is described in detail below.
+The implementation of Task 1 is described in detail below.
 Task 2 is fairly straight-forward.

 ## Background